waynodiablo/Oystercard/intro_to_the_web/walkthroughs/28_multiplayer.md

 [Back to the Challenge](../28_multiplayer.md)

 Let's implement our User Stories in turn.
-In this solution, I'll link you to my git commits for implementing each story.
+In this walkthrough, I'll link you to my git commits for implementing each story.
 You should be able to interpret my intentions from the commit itself.

 Our first User Story: